It is important that you check your University email account and UniHub regularly as this is how we will update you on Exam news.

 If you are unable to take an exam on a particular day during the published exam period for reasons of religious observance you need to complete an application form.
 Please note that arrangements will only be made where it is prohibited for you take an exam on the scheduled exam date.; as part of the application process you will need to obtain an affidavit and a letter of confirmation from your religious leader confirming the prohibition.
 If you are unable to sit your exam for any other reason a deferral should be applied for.
 To obtain an application form, please contact UniHelp

-If you are a student who commenced their studies in January 2016, the first sit of your exams will be in the July exam period.
-If you are unfortunate to have to take a re-sit or you deferred your July exam then the date showing for August/September is the date of the re-sit.
+If you are a student who commenced their studies in January the first sit of your exams will be in the July exam period.
+If you have to have to take a resit or you deferred your July exam then the date showing for August is the date of the resit.

-For students that belong to the School of Science & Technology, the re-sit period for your exams are July and NOT August.
-If you are not able to attend your exam in July, the next re-sit opportunity will be May 2016.
+For students that belong to the School of Science & Technology the re-sit period for your exams are July and NOT August.
+If you are not able to attend your exam in July the next resit opportunity will be May the following year.

 You must have an ID card to enable you to sit the exam.
 If you do not have a valid ID card and you are based in London you must order one from the Security office in the main building.
 If you are based at an overseas campus please go to your Student Office.
 If you arrive on campus on the day of your exam and you do not have an ID card please go to UniHelp Desk to obtain a temporary exam day pass; this pass will only be valid for the day of your exam.
 Ensure that you have some other photo ID available.